LGuitron/LIBOL-python/README.md

 python compare.py -t bc -d ./data/bc/a7a.t -f libsvm python compare.py -t mc -d ./data/mc/mnist -f libsvm
 ```
+The algorithms will be executed with the parameter values specified in init_options.py, and the ranges of values specified in CV_algorithm.py
 Running the comparison will display algorithm statistics for all algorithms for the selected task (bc or mc), as well as their corresponding plots comparing their performance in terms of error rate, number of updates, and time of computation.